 Human authors, under the supernatural inspiration of the Holy Spirit, wrote the Bible.
-It is the supreme and absolute source of God’s truth, transcendent values, and His principles for Christian living.
+It is the supreme and absolute source of God’s truth, transcendent values, and principles for Christian living.
 It is our aim to preach the Gospel in line with Scripture.
+2 Timothy 3:16

 Deuteronomy 6:4; Isaiah 45:5-6; Isaiah 46:9-10; John 17:3; 1 Corinthians 8:4-6; 1 Timothy 2:5; Genesis 1:26; Psalm 45:6-7; Psalm 110:1; Matthew 3:13-17; Matthew 28:17-20; 1 Corinthians 12:4-6

 God is the Creator and Ruler of the universe.
-His nature is eternal and He exists from everlasting to everlasting.
+Psalm 90:2

 Jesus Christ is the eternal Son of God.
 He is co-equal with God the Father, was born of a virgin, and lived in human form among men to bring us grace and truth.
 He was crucified, physically rose from the dead, and is now seated at the right hand of God until His return.